chiptune123/LMS/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Libgrow is a designed library management software that aims to simplify and improve library operations for both librarians and user.
-The Web application prioritizes simplicity and providing librarians with the tools needed to efficiently manage a library
+The web application prioritizes simplicity and providing librarians with the tools needed to efficiently manage a library

 Here's why:
 * A user-based design.
 Allowing librarians to take control their library through dashboard screen and seperate space for user to explore their favorite book